tekanny-sdn-bhd/nocodb/packages/nc-gui/extensions/data-exporter/description.md

 - Instant notifications when the file is ready for download
   </br> </br>

-Elevate your data handling capabilities with the NocoDB Data Exporter extension!
+Elevate your data handling capabilities with the NexTable Data Exporter extension!
 </br></br>

 <!-- Todo: Add docs link -->